Backpacking is more fun when you carry less weight, you can go further whilst feeling fresher.

 10. Review your kit after every trek

 There will be items you take that never get used.
 This happens more often than you'd think, especially with extra items of clothing and luxury items.
-Make a note of them and leave them behind next time.
+Make a note of them and consider whether its safe to leave them behind next time.